Belden Forest, Simsbury

 By the time you read this and go there yourselves?
 I have no idea.
 But…

-But there is a chance that someday, somehow, the CFPA’s East-West trail, connecting the Metacomet in Bloomfield to the Appalachian Trail in Salisbury will cut through Belden Forest.
-I doubt it, but I do know that it will come off the Metacomet ridge east of the Farmington River, cross the Drake Flower Bridge and head right for Belden Forest.
+But there is a chance that someday, somehow, the CFPA’s East-West trail, connecting the Metacomet Trail in Bloomfield to the Appalachian Trail in Salisbury will cut through Belden Forest.
+I doubt it, but I do know that it will come off the Metacomet ridge east of the Farmington River, cross the nearby Old Drake Hill Flower Bridge and then?
+We shall see.